 - Your intake area should be in the open near the front counter where items are reviewed, counted and entered immediately into the system.

 Should You Report The Theft?

-Why do 82% of small businesses choose not to report the theft?
+Why do over 80% of small businesses choose not to report the theft?